 Manly says this behavior of preparedness is absolutely rooted in our collective subconscious, noting that being in crisis usually "leads to a surge in activities that are reminiscent of pre-industrial times such as making bread, soap, candles, and homestyle cooking.
 These activities tend to make people feel as they are self-sufficient and able to handle anything that comes their way."
 It's that feeling of "I may be quarantined, but I can feed and clothe my family."

-"This is an important, primitive urge, for it allows people to feel competent, resilient, and self-reliant during uncertain and challenging times," says Manly.
+"This is an important, primitive urge, for it allows people to feel competent, resilient, and self-reliant during uncertain and challenging times," Manly says.
 Let us accept it, offer grace to the stores that have run out of yeast or bread flour, and concentrate on being good to ourselves and to each other.
-We aren't just preparing to be ready for crisis, we are preparing also to be a community once again when this is all over.
+We aren't just preparing to be ready for crisis; we are preparing also to be a community once again when this is all over.

 If you think you’re showing symptoms of coronavirus, which include fever, shortness of breath, and cough, call your doctor before going to get tested.
 If you’re anxious about the virus’s spread in your community, visit the CDC for up-to-date information and resources, or seek out mental health support.
 You can find all of Romper’s parents + coronavirus coverage here, and Bustle’s constantly updated, general “what to know about coronavirus” here.